philipnathan/pijar-backend/README.md

 ## API Documentation

 This application has been deployed using an Amazon Web Service EC2 instance.
-You can visit: [http://108.136.220.233/swagger/index.html](http://108.136.220.233/swagger/index.html).

-You might encounter a **`WARNING`** about an insecure connection.
+You can visit: [http://43.218.229.167/swagger/index.html](http://43.218.229.167/swagger/index.html).
+(You might encounter a **`WARNING`** about an insecure connection.
 This happens because HTTPS is not yet configured.
-To access the API documentation, click **`Continue To Site`**, and you will be redirected.
+To access the API documentation, click **`Continue To Site`**, and you will be redirected.)

+Or if you already run the Backend locally, you can visit : [http://127.0.0.1:8080/swagger/index.html](http://127.0.0.1:8080/swagger/index.html)